BERLIN đŸ»đŸ‡©đŸ‡Ș

 • Spore initiative is a cultural initiative that fosters climate justice, ecological regeneration, and education through collaborative projects and dialogue between earth protectors in the Global South and North, centered around the Spore House in Berlin as a hub for exchange, mutual learning, and the cultivation of shared values across diverse communities.

 • NEW FEARS is a Berlin project space founded in 2020 by July Weber that serves as a hybrid gallery and social platform at the intersection of choreography and visual arts, supporting experimental, body-focused performance, community events, and interdisciplinary exchange.
+Check insta for program.

 • Sonnenraum Live music / event space by @club_der_visionaere